Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ### Excluded Columns

-You can tell Phoenix to ignore certain columns of your DataFrame when implicitly inferring features by adding those column names to the `excluded_column_names` field of your schema.
-The DataFrame below contains all the same data as the breast cancer dataset above, in addition to "hospital" and "insurance\_provider" fields that are not features of your model.
+You can tell Phoenix to ignore certain columns of your dataframe when implicitly inferring features by adding those column names to the `excluded_column_names` field of your schema.
+The dataframe below contains all the same data as the breast cancer dataset above, in addition to "hospital" and "insurance\_provider" fields that are not features of your model.
 Explicitly exclude these fields, otherwise, Phoenix will assume that they are features.

-#### DataFrame
+#### Dataframe

 | target    | predicted | hospital                      | insurance\_provider | mean radius | mean texture | mean perimeter | mean area | mean smoothness | mean compactness | mean concavity | mean concave points | mean symmetry | mean fractal dimension | radius error | texture error | perimeter error | area error | smoothness error | compactness error | concavity error | concave points error | symmetry error | fractal dimension error | worst radius | worst texture | worst perimeter | worst area | worst smoothness | worst compactness | worst concavity | worst concave points | worst symmetry | worst fractal dimension |
 | --------- | --------- | ----------------------------- | ------------------- | ----------- | ------------ | -------------- | --------- | --------------- | ---------------- | -------------- | ------------------- | ------------- | ---------------------- | ------------ | ------------- | --------------- | ---------- | ---------------- | ----------------- | --------------- | -------------------- | -------------- | ----------------------- | ------------ | ------------- | --------------- | ---------- | ---------------- | ----------------- | --------------- | -------------------- | -------------- | ----------------------- |